This article offers a high-level overview of how Answer Bot works. It includes the following topics:

 - It is evaluated by the data science team at Zendesk

 If you see that Answer Bot is repeatedly recommending incorrect articles, the best thing to do is modify the title and the first 75 words of the articles to make the main concept more clear.
-You can also create a list of articles Answer Bot can draw from by using labels so that Answer Bot’s suggestions will only draw from a sub-set of articles.
+You can also create a list of articles for Answer Bot to draw from by using labels so that Answer Bot’s suggestions will only draw from a sub-set of articles.

 Is Answer Bot’s AI-powered search always better than a keyword search?

 Overall, we’ve found that Answer Bot’s AI-powered recommendations are more accurate and relevant than a keyword search, especially when the question is asked as a full sentence (instead of one to three words).